Aftercare

 Is your Space Accessible?

 The building is ADA accessible with parking available directly outside.
 Some tattoos may require the use of a tattoo table/bed which is typically set at a height to best support my posture while I work.
 However, this can require the use of a stool to get up onto the procedure bed.
-I am happy to adjust the height to create a more comfortable experience for you, though I request a heads up whenever possible!
+I am happy to adjust the height to create a more comfortable experience for you, though I appreciate a heads up whenever possible!
 It is a manual process and can take a bit of time so I prefer to make the change before the start of our appointment so you do not have to wait for me to make the changes.

 Can I bring my Service animal or ESA?

 Service animals are welcome!
 In compliance with the department of environmental health, emotional support animals and pets will not be permitted in the studio.
 It is crucial for both your safety and the safety of your animal that we maintain proper sanitization and cleanliness during your appointment.
-If there is any perceived risk of contamination or infection due to the behavior or inability to control a service animal, I choose to stop the session and resume at a later date.
+If there is any perceived risk of contamination or infection due to the behavior or inability to control a service animal, I may choose to stop the session and resume at a later date.

 Other Sensory info: